gemerden/statemachine/README.md

 ## concepts
 The following concepts are used

-* State: some condition of an object; objects can be in one state at the time
+* BaseState: some condition of an object; objects can be in one state at the time
 * Transition: transition of the object from one state to another resulting in a number of callbacks
 * Trigger: method called on an object that results in a state change (can have condition)
-* State machine: class that manages the states of objects according to predefined states and transitions
+* BaseState machine: class that manages the states of objects according to predefined states and transitions
 * Callback: function called on transitions by the state machine,
 * Condition: condition for a specific state transition to take place, this is checked before any (other) callbacks
 * Switching: by using multiple conditional transitions from the same state with the same trigger, the next state can be determined by e.g. the attributes of the object